hyw208/beval/README.rst

     >>> search_criteria = to_criteria( "cpu == 'Intel' and make == 'Acura' and type == 'Small' and drivetrain == 'Front'" )
     >>> (ans, err) = search_criteria(acura_small, fuzzy=True)

-The fuzzy search option is turned on and it will encounter error accessing attribute/property/field "abc", this error is ignored, and evalution continues to check the next criteria type == 'Small'.
+During evaluation against the "All" criteria, it starts with the first "Eq" criteria where cpu == 'Intel'.
+Since the car object, acura_small, doesn't have such property, missing 'cpu' KeyError is raised and then ignored.
+"All" criteria evalution continues to check the following "Eq" criteria where type == 'Small' and so on.
+The resulting err object is the first error/exception encountered.